VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Audi A1 offers somewhat more room – 335 L compared to 284 L. That’s a difference of about 51 L.
+Looking at boot space, the Audi A1 offers a bit more boot space – 335 L compared to 284 L. That’s a difference of about 51 L.

-When it comes to payload, VW T-Roc barely noticeable takes the win – 515 kg compared to 470 kg.
+When it comes to payload, the VW T-Roc carries very slightly more – 515 kg compared to 470 kg.
 That’s a difference of about 45 kg.

 Who wins the race in the data check?